Magnetic Taylor-Proudman constraint explains the flows into the Tangent Cylinder

-The heater thus acts as a solid core and the hemispherical vessel wall represents the Core-Mantle Boundary.
-The heater side wall and the vessel bottom wall are thermally insulated.\\ In acid the magnetic diffusivity $\eta$ is much greater than in metals, so for typical velocities of $10^{-3}$ to $10^{-1}$ ms$^{-1}$, the magnetic Reynolds number $\Rm=Uh/\eta$ measuring the ratio of magnetic field advection to magnetic diffusion is at most around $10^{-6}$.
-This places LEE in the quasi-static MHD (QSMHD) regime for which the induced magnetic field is negligible compared to the externally imposed magnetic field $B_0$, so $B_z=1$ \cite{roberts1967}.\\ Particle Image Velocimetry (PIV) provides two time-dependent velocity components in two planes: at $z/h=0.2(R-h_H)$, just above the heater and $z/h=0.74(R-h_H)$, just below the point where the TC meets the inner vessel wall.
-Temperature is measured at the heater surface and at the outer surface of the acid vessel wall with thermocouples, and averaged in time to calculate $U_{\rm ff}=(g\alpha(T_C-T_H)h_0)^{1/2}$ and $\Ro$.
+The heater thus acts as a solid core and the hemispherical vessel wall represents the core-mantle boundary.
+The heater side wall and the vessel bottom wall are thermally insulated.\\ In acid, the magnetic diffusivity $\eta$ is much greater than in metals, so for typical velocities of $10^{-3}$ to $10^{-1}$ ms$^{-1}$, the magnetic Reynolds number $\Rm=Uh_0/\eta{=U(R-h_H)/\eta}$ measuring the ratio of magnetic field advection to magnetic diffusion is, at most around $10^{-6}$.
+This places LEE in the quasistatic MHD (QSMHD) regime for which the induced magnetic field is negligible compared to the externally imposed magnetic field $B_0$, so $B_z=1$ \cite{roberts1967}.\\ Particle Image Velocimetry (PIV) provides two time-dependent velocity components in two planes: at {$z^{\rm bot}=0.22h_0=0.24h_{\rm TC}$}, above the heater and {$z^{\rm top}=0.74h_0=0.8h_{\rm TC}$}, just below the point where the TC meets the inner vessel wall {($h_{\rm TC}$ is the TC's height at $r=R_{\rm TC}$)}.
+The temperature is measured at the heater surface and at the outer surface of the acid vessel wall with thermocouples, and {time-averaged} to calculate the free-fall velocity $U=[g\alpha(T_H-T_C)h_0]^{1/2}$ and $\Ro$\cite{aurnou2020_prf}.
 Velocity fields are then recorded over 10 min when the difference between these temperatures is statistically steady.
 All data presented here is averaged over that time.\\